Girgias/php-rfcs/container-offset-behaviour.md

 For classes that are not final, all overridden dimension handlers must forward calls to the userland methods if a child class implements `ArrayAccess`.
 If not, the child class's `ArrayAccess` methods are never called.
-Such bugs have existed in ext/dom.
-(TODO Fix and link)
+Such bugs exist in ext/dom, and it is not clear how to fix them.

 To help with this case, the `zend_class_arrayaccess_funcs` struct is populated with the `zend_function *` pointers of the overloaded methods when `ArrayAccess` is implemented.